moroz/hatarake/app/views/pages/tos.en.html.md

      a.
 The User and Service Recipient will be informed about payment conditions every time before using a paid service.
 The use of paid Services by the Users and Service Recipients is voluntary.

      b.
-A list and description of Services is included in the Appendix 1 to this document.
+A list and description of Services is included in the [**Appendix 1**](/regulamin/zalacznik1) to this document.

 3. The Service Provider is not an Internet Service Provider.
-In order to use the Services, the User and Service Provider should ##we własnym zakresie## gain access to a computer workstation or terminal that allows using the Services using the Website.
+In order to use the Services, the User and Service Provider should on their own gain access to a computer workstation or terminal that allows using the Services using the Website.

 ### VI.
 The responsibilities of the Service Provider

 1. Should the Service Provider receive an official notification or a reliable information about the illegality of data given by a Service Recipient and deny the Service Recipient access to that data, the Service Provider is not liable to that Service Recipient for the caused damage.

-2. The Service Provider is not liable to the User or Service Recipient who violate the regulations of this document for any damage caused by the ##cessation## of Services, including damage caused by removing the account of the Service Recipient who violates the Terms of Service.
+2. The Service Provider is not liable to the User or Service Recipient who violate the regulations of this document for any damage caused by the cessation of Services, including the damage caused by removing the account of the Service Recipient who violates the Terms of Service.

 3. The Service Provider is not liable to the User and Service Recipient for the content of job offers published by Employers on the Website.